Anand (1987 film): Critical reception

 The Indian Express wrote, "As both lovers belong to the upper class, the décor of the interiors is modish.
 G.OR.
 Nathan's photography accentuates this effect: the soft and diffuse lighting gives the film a classy texture".
 Jayamanmadhan of Kalki gave the film a mixed review, panning Prabhu's acting, the humour and Ilaiyaraaja's background score but praised his songs and Radha's acting and concluded saying it is neither too great nor lip smacking.
-Balumani of Anna praised acting, music, dialogues, cinematography but felt despite having many positives, due to lack of clarity in screenplay the film becomes boring at times.
+Balumani of Anna praised the acting, music, dialogues, cinematography but felt despite having many positives, due to lack of clarity in screenplay the film becomes boring at times.